 There is ongoing demand by private and public partners seeking our support to engage artists in creative problem solving.
-To help meet this demand, we are hiring a new Program Manager with strong project management skills, interest in our mission and values of social justice and racial equity; and experience in the field of public art and community engagement in both the public and private sectors.
+To help meet this demand, we are hiring a new Project Manager with: strong management skills; belief in our mission and values of social justice and racial equity; and experience in the field of public art and community engagement in both the public and private sectors.
 This member of our highly independent team will be responsible for leading, managing, and coordinating client-facing projects with a focus on community engagement and artist selection processes.
 Applications are due March 27, 2022 at 11:59 PM CDT.

 https://i0.wp.com/forecastpublicart.org/wp-content/uploads/2022/02/Pauline-and-Kristo-home-page.png?fit=1032%2C834&ssl=1 834 1032 Jen Dolen http://forecastpublicart.org/wp-content/uploads/2018/01/FPA-Reverse-01-1030x376.png Jen Dolen2022-02-03 16:39:302022-02-03 16:40:47Welcoming Pauline Kanako Kamiyama and Kristo Sween to Forecast’s Board of Directors